WHOIGit/Rshinypresentation/worksheet.md

 # 4. Load the dataset

-The dataset we'll be using is an adaptation of the [Lake Erie Fish Community Data Explorer](https://lebs.shinyapps.io/western-basin/).
-They provide a direct link to download a *csv* version of the data for their app, and this data has the rare quality that it is immediately clean and useful.
-You can view the [raw data](https://www.sciencebase.gov/catalog/item/588a3380e4b0ba3b075e8376) they provide.
+The dataset we'll be using is an adaptation of the Lake Erie Fish Community Data Explorer.
+This data exploration tool is intented for use by researchers, resource managers, and the public to better understand the status of the fish community in Lake Erie.
+The data were collected as part of a scientific trawl survey to quantify trends in the distribution and abundance of forage and other fish species.
+The Great Lakes Science Center provides a direct link to download a *csv* version of the data for their app, and this data has the rare quality that it is immediately clean and useful.

 The actual file we'll be using is a filtered and processed list of the length of fish surveyed from 2013-2016.
 The work was done by Taylor Stewart at University of Vermont who has provided the file [here](https://github.com/taylorstewart/lebs-western-basin-app/blob/master/data/WB_ExpandedLengths.csv).
 Download it now and place this file in the same folder as your Shiny app.
 Make sure the file is named `WB_ExpandedLengths.csv`.